 I think Islam is a threat to modern secular values, but I doubt it is in principle incompatible with a competitive economy.
 Just like China doesn’t need democracy to have a competitive economy.
 In fact, China seems to be doing better than comparably sized democratic India.

-Religion makes people delusional, but not incapable of building things.
+Religion makes people delusional with regard to notions like demons, souls, the finality of death etc., but not incapable of acquiring the technical knowledge needed to build things.
 Need I remind, Pakistan builds nuclear weapons?
 Iran would too, except they seem to be persuaded to wait a while?